typedb/typedb-docs/02-running-grakn/02-console.md

 ---
 sidebarTitle: Console
-pageTitle: Graql Console
+pageTitle: Grakn Console
 summary:
 permalink: /docs/running-grakn/console
 toc: false
 ---

-## What is the Graql Console?
+## What is the Grakn Console?
-The Graql Console, along with the [Grakn Clients](/docs/client-api/overview) and [Workbase](...), is an interface which we can use to read from and write to a Grakn knowledge graph.
+The Grakn Console, along with the [Grakn Clients](/docs/client-api/overview) and [Workbase](...), is an interface which we can use to read from and write to a Grakn knowledge graph.
 Console interacts directly with a given keyspace that contains the Grakn knowledge graph.

 <!-- keyspace -> kbase -->

 ## Console Options {#console-options}

-The options accepted by the `graql console` command are as follows.
+The options accepted by the `grakn console` command are as follows.

 | Option               | Alias | Mode            | Used with   | Description                                                                             |
 |----------------------|-------|-----------------|-------------|---------------------------------------------------------------------------------------- |